webplatformco/project-class-partials/README.md

 ## Requirements

+### Priority of constituencies

+As a generalization of the web platform's [priority of constituencies](https://www.w3.org/TR/design-principles/#priority-of-constituencies) based on the idea of [_consumers_ over _producers_](https://lea.verou.me/blog/2025/user-effort/#consumers-over-producers), the needs of the implementing class author should take precedence over the needs of the mixin/trait/partial author, which take precedence of the needs of the underlying platform.

 ### Extending API surface of implementing class

 Many of the use cases for partials need to extend the API surface of the implementing class (new properties and methods).